MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Get-AzureRole](./Get-AzureRole.md)
-Returns a list of roles in your Microsoft azure_2 service.
+Returns a list of roles in your Microsoft Azure service.

 ### [Get-AzureServiceADDomainExtension](./Get-AzureServiceADDomainExtension.md)